facebookresearch/mbrl-lib/mbrl/env/README.md

 Additionally, for completion, we provide a number of custom environments that have been used in the original papers of the algorithms we have implemented.
-The environments are provided to match their original versions, with the only changes related to the Mujoco version (we only support 2.0). **Whenever possible, we suggest to use the standard implementations of these environments in libraries like `mujoco-gym`, `dmcontrol`, rather than using the environments in this folder**.
+The environments are provided to match their original versions, with the only changes related to the Mujoco version and Gymnasium. **Whenever possible, we suggest to use the standard implementations of these environments in libraries like `gymnasium`, `mujoco`, `dmcontrol`, rather than using the environments in this folder**.
 These are mostly provided for completeness, and to facilitate debugging of the algorithms provided.
 The current custom environments are: